ruby/did_you_mean/README.md

 ## 'Did You Mean' Experience is Everywhere

-_did\_you\_mean_ gem automagically puts method suggestions into the error message.
+_did\_you\_mean_ gem automagically puts method corrections into the error message.
 This means you'll have the "Did you mean?" experience almost everywhere:

 ![Did you mean? on BetterErrors](https://raw.githubusercontent.com/yuki24/did_you_mean/master/doc/did_you_mean_example.png)